trevoirwilliams/My-Website-Intro-To-Web-Technologies/README.md

 - How to upload code to GitHub.
 - How to publish your static website to the internet using Netlify.
 - How to design a form to collect data.
+- How to use Bootstrap 5
+- How To Use Javascript